arturLua/html-css-demo/README.md

 # html-css-demo
-Responsive one-page website built with only HTML and CSS.
+### Responsive one-page website built with only HTML and CSS.
-Minimalist structure focused on clean layout and mobile-friendly design
+It's minimalist structure is focused on clean layout and mobile-friendly design.<br>
+This is just a demonstration and not a professional Website.